-The PGY1 Pharmacy Residency is conducted by Valley Health and the School of Pharmacy at Shenandoah University in Winchester, Virginia.
-Rotations are completed at Winchester Medical Center, a progressive, 445-bed regional medical center and Warren Memorial Hospital, a 180-bed acute care hospital.
-The mission of the PGY1 Pharmacy Residency Program at Valley Health is to enable residents to become independent practitioners and be confident in practicing in a variety of health care settings.
+The PGY1 Pharmacy Residency is conducted by Winchester Medical Center and the School of Pharmacy at Shenandoah University in Winchester, Virginia.
+Rotations are completed at Winchester Medical Center, a progressive, 445-bed regional medical center.
+The mission of the PGY1 Pharmacy Residency Program at WMC is to enable residents to become independent practitioners and be confident in practicing in a variety of health care settings.

 - Internal Medicine

 - Adult Critical Care

 - Antimicrobial Stewardship

 - Rounding with interdisciplinary healthcare professionals/teams

 - Medication therapy management

 - Education of pharmacy students and healthcare professionals